Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 a dyadic operation mapping two hypervectors to another hypervector.
-It is denoted with $+$ and implemented via component-wise addition, which sometimes can be thresholded or normalized.
-The addition operation combines several hypervectors into a single hypervector.
-For example, for $\textbf{a}$ and $\textbf{b}$ the result $\textbf{z}$ of addition of their hypervectors is simply:
+It is denoted with $+$ and, in the Multiply-Add-Permute model, implemented via component-wise addition, which sometimes can be thresholded to keep bipolar representations (not used in this article).
+The superposition operation combines several hypervectors into a single hypervector.
+For example, for $\textbf{a}$ and $\textbf{b}$ the result $\textbf{z}$ of the superposition of their hypervectors is simply:

-The addition of more than two hypervectors is denoted by $\sum$.
+The superposition of more than two hypervectors is denoted by $\sum$.

-Often, addition is followed by a thresholding or normalization operation to produce a resultant hypervector which is of the same type as the seed vectors.
+Often, superposition is followed by a thresholding operation to produce a resultant hypervector that is of the same type as the seed vectors.
 For example, in the Multiply-Add-Permute model the seed hypervectors are bipolar vectors, but the arithmetic sum-vector is not.
-A thresholding operation, using the signs in each component, can map the sum vector back to a bipolar hypervector.
+Therefore, in the bipolar variant (MAP-B, see~\cite{SchlegelVSAComparison2020}) a thresholding operation, using the signs in each component, can map the sum vector back to a bipolar hypervector.
 This type of thresholding is sometimes called the majority rule/sum and denoted by brackets: $[\textbf{a} + \textbf{b}]$.
-Most of the examples below use the non-thresholded sum, unless mentioned otherwise.
-The non-thresholded sum has the advantage that individual components in the sum can be removed by subtraction without interfering with the rest.
+For the sake of consistency, the examples below use the non-thresholded sum, unless mentioned otherwise.

+The non-thresholded sum has the advantage of being invertible since individual elements in the sum can be removed by subtraction (denoted as $-$) without interfering with the rest.
+Using the example above: